On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: The attainment problem for self-similar sets

 for each $s\in(0,1)$, which clearly satisfies \eqref{e:LF-pcf}, and by using instead of $R_{\mathcal{E}}$ the Euclidean metric $d$ on $K$, which is easily seen to satisfy \eqref{e:adapted-RE-pcf} with $d$ in place of $R_{\mathcal{E}}$; note that since \eqref{e:DM2-RE-pcf} needs to be replaced by \eqref{e:DM2-d-GSC} we also need to replace $R_{\mathcal{E}}(x,y)\mu\bigl(B_{R_{\mathcal{E}}}(x,R_{\mathcal{E}}(x,y))\bigr)$ in \eqref{e:DM2-volume-RE-pcf} by $d(x,y)^{d_{\mathrm{w}}-d_{\mathrm{f}}}\mu\bigl(B_{d}(x,d(x,y))\bigr)$. \end{proof}

-By virtue of Theorem \ref{t:condition-PHI-GSC}, the whole of Subsection \ref{ssec:attain-harmonic-func-pcf} can be easily adapted for the present case with just slight modifications in the proofs, and below we explicitly state the details of the adaptation for concreteness.
+By virtue of Theorem \ref{t:condition-PHI-GSC}, the whole of Subsection \ref{ssec:attain-harmonic-func-pcf} can be easily adapted for the present case, and below we explicitly give the details of the adaptation for concreteness.
+We begin with stating the main result of this subsection, which requires the following definition.
+Recall \eqref{eq:HomeoPlus} for $\homeo^{+}$ and Definition \ref{d:harmonic-GSC} for $\mathcal{H}_{0}$.